Hambleden: Landmarks

 In the Mill End part of the village are a watermill, lock and villa.
 Adjacent to the converted barns and the ordinary home named Mill House, which had served for centuries as home to the moderately wealthy miller of the district, is the much larger, often-photographed Hambleden Mill, which has been converted into flats; this is downstream of a pedestrianised weir from Hambleden Lock.

 The site of an unusually immediately Thameside Roman villa adjoins the east of the development.

 In Ridge Wood atop the hill opposite the village is a large avenue of giant sequoia and tall pine trees.

 Nearby by the Thames

 Henley Management College lies 0.6 mi west and is also on the Thames.

 Danesfield House, a hotel and spa is 2.4 mi east of the village on a hillside of the same relatively steep bank.

 In popular culture

-Hambledon Lock is mentioned in Jerome K. Jerome's novel Three Men In A Boat.
+Hambleden Lock is mentioned in Jerome K. Jerome's novel Three Men In A Boat.